6 Tips To Mitigate Marketing Risk During Uncertain Times

 In uncertain times, some companies decide to cut their marketing investment and other costs, while others choose to continue to build their presence, to generate leads, and to drive growth.
 Planning to survive or to thrive depends on far too many factors to discuss here, and most beyond marketing matters.

-For those planning to thrive, here are six key ideas to consider.
+For those planning to thrive and mitigate risk, here are six key ideas to consider.

 1. Prioritise Retention:

 Your customers need you in tough times, so make sure that they know you are there for them.
 Nothing, nothing, cements long-term relationships as well as proving that you are ready, willing and able to support your clients during the hardest times.
 Find ways to help.